 Do you ever find yourself staring into the veggie drawer of your fridge and all the veggies you conveniently forgot about are staring right back at you?

 Say you have a few loose bell peppers and half an onion that need to be used before they get fuzzy, (and not in a particularly cute way), throw them on into this recipe!
-Food waste can be such a problem in the everyday household, so try to cut back on wasting those precious vegetables and add them on into your WHOLE30 and vegan based meals.
+Food waste can be such a problem in the everyday household, so try to cut back on wasting those precious vegetables and add them to this veggie stir fry.

 Ingredients You Need for Zucchini Mushroom Stir Fry